FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/rain-editor/Rain Editor.rst

 ===========

 The rainfall editor is used to set up the RAINFALL.DAT file and the RAINCELL.DAT file.
-This section will describe how to set up uniform rainfall, spatially variable depth area reduction factors, and spatially and time variable rainfall.
+This section will describe how to set up uniform rainfall, spatially variable depth reduction factors, and spatially and time variable rainfall.

 .. image:: ../../img/Widgets/rain.png